isomerpages/nlb-biblioasia/_podcast/Stella Kon/Transcript.md

 the play to an audience of the Commonwealth Festival, which means these are not just random off the street people, but people selected to, self-selected to be involved in foreign literature, foreign tropes, and so on.&nbsp;</p>
-<p>It was, for me, really marvellous.
-I had the opportunity then to see,
+<p>It was, for me, really <em>marvellous</em>.
+I had the opportunity then
-as every playwright wants to, to see how you are affecting the audience.
+to see, as every playwright wants to, to see how you are affecting the audience.
 And these are people who are not like our Singapore audience, sensitised to the Peranakan, that they're going to laugh whenever the matriarch comes on stage and opens her mouth.
 They are really following the story.
 They are open minded to the dialect that they hear, which at that time, Margaret wanted to turn down the Peranakan talk.
 You give it to them just as it is, which they were, as a foreign audience, they were totally ready to accept.
 So you, I watch, I watch, will they laugh in the right places?
 Do they look very absorbed?
 Do they smile when they're just a small little joke?
 Do they seem to feel the sorrow and the emotion?
 And yes, they did.
 And that is the most satisfying thing ever for a writer of plays.&nbsp;</p>